You can train teams with internal and external courses by building, assigning, and tracking worker training and educational courses in Engage.

 Frequently Asked Questions

-[ACCORDION] What are typical training/journey topics
+[ACCORDION] What are common course topics?

-[ACCORDION] Who has access to the "Learning" Tab?
+[ACCORDION] Who has access to the Learning tab?